omiaydin1/a-special-study/README.md

           - - Regular documentation helps maintain continuity

           - - Brief notes are easier to maintain consistently

+           - Incremental updates feel more manageable than large changes

   - This approach keeps the project lightweight and flexible